 Ohio Power of Attorney Forms

-- The Agent; the party (an individual or entity) who they entrust to duly follow through on any and all obligations related to this legal responsibility.
+- The agent – the party (an individual or entity) who is assigned by the principal to duly follow through on any and all obligations as stated in the form.

-General (Financial) Power of Attorney – Contrasting to a Durable POA, under a General Financial POA, the powers an agent is granted regarding a principal’s finances will not remain in effect in the event of the principal’s incapacitation.
+General (Financial) Power of Attorney – Contrasting to a Durable POA, the powers an agent is granted regarding a principal’s finances will not remain in effect in the event of the principal’s incapacitation.

-Motor Vehicle (DMV) Power of Attorney – A POA that is specially designed to allow a principal to delegate tasks concerning their motor vehicle to another party.
+Motor Vehicle (DMV) Power of Attorney – A form that is specially designed to allow a principal to delegate tasks concerning their motor vehicle to another party.

 - Signing Requirements